You Are What You Is (song): Meaning

 The lyrics, which essentially tell the listener to be themselves and embrace their culture, tell the stories of two young men, both of whom Zappa describes as "foolish".
-The first man is from a middle class family who has a great life, but he pretends to come from a culture of hardship and sings the blues to be manly.
-He develops a taste for chitlins and begins to talk like the character Kingfish, from the radio show Amos and Andy, who was known for being a heavily stereotypical black character.
+The first is a middle-class Caucasian man who pretends to come from hardship and sings the blues to be manly.
+He develops a taste for chitlins and begins to talk like the character Kingfish from the radio show Amos 'n' Andy, a heavily stereotypical Black character.
+The second man, who is African American, devotes his life to becoming culturally white.
+He changes his lifestyle, such as by quitting eating collard greens and learning to play golf, to fit in with the culture he is looking to join.
+The first man's story is a commentary on people who appropriate a minority persona to be "cool", while the second man's story comments on African Americans who are not proud of their heritage and feel following White American culture would bring them more acceptance.
 These themes overall relate to Zappa's dislike of poseurs.
-The second young man "of the negro persuasion, devoted his life to become a caucasian".
-Like the first man, he changes his diet to fit in with the culture he is looking to join.
-It goes over the stereotype of African-Americans eating pork and collard greens.
-His story is a commentary on African-Americans who are not proud of their heritage and feel following the Caucasian culture would bring them more acceptance.
-Eventually the song goes into a frenzy of racial stereotyped one-liners including involving a loose story about working at the post office and referencing lyrics in the next song that serves as a segue until it transitions into the next song, "Mudd Club".
+Eventually the song goes into a frenzy of racially stereotyped one-liners, including a loose story about working at the post office and referencing lyrics in the next song that serves as a segue until it transitions into the next song, "Mudd Club".